hantsy/spring-puzzles/docs/hibernate-reactive.md

 ```

-Then create a `@RestController` bean which invoke `PostRepository`  directly.
-As you see,  all methods return a `ResponseEntity` class or a  `Uni<ResponseEntity>`,  no need explicit conversion work there.
+Then create a `@RestController` bean which invokes `PostRepository`  directly.
+As you see, all methods return a `ResponseEntity` type or a  `Uni<ResponseEntity>` type directly,  no need explicit conversion work there.

 ```java
 @RestController